dbrattli/aioreactive/README.md

     print(x)
 ```

-They effectively transform us from an async push model to an async pull model.
-This enable us to use the awsome new language features such as `async for` and `async-with`.
+They effectively transform us from an async push model to an async pull model, and lets us use the awsome new language features such as `async for` and `async-with`.
 We do this without any queueing as push by the `AsyncObservable` will await the pull by the `AsyncIterator.
 This effectively applies so-called "back-pressure" up the subscription as the producer will await the iterator to pick up the item send.

 The for-loop may be wrapped with async-with to control the lifetime of the subscription: